jenkinsci/generic-webhook-trigger-plugin/README.md

 ![Parameter](/sandbox/pipeline-pre-run.png)

 You need to run it once to have the properties applied.
-You can verify that the properties has been applied by opening the configuration view (of view configuration if using multibranch pipeline) of the job.
+You can verify that the properties has been applied by opening the configuration view (or view configuration if using multibranch pipeline) of the job.
 You will see that the "Generic Webhook Trigger" is checked and will now have values from your pipeline.
 Like this:

 ![Parameter](/sandbox/pipeline-post-run.png)